boris-mind/DoBigNationsWinBig/README.md

 - **SQL**
 - **Google Cloud Platform** for hosting
 - **GitHub Pages** for hosting
-- **HTML/CSS** for styling the webpage

 ## Project Overview

 This project contains several analysis based on real-world data, including:
 1. **Olympic Performance Analysis** - A deep dive into the Olympic Games history.
-2. **Relationship between economic and OG Performance** - how economic factors such as GDP influence the performance of countries in the Olympic Games.
+2. **Relationship between economic and OG Performance** - How economic factors such as GDP influence the performance of countries in the Olympic Games.
-3. **FIFA World Cup Analysis** - A study of the relationship between GDP and success in the FIFA World Cup.
+3. **FIFA World Cup Analysis** - An exploration of the relationship between GDP and success in the FIFA World Cup.
 4. **Correlation between Population and OG Performance** - Insights into countries' population and athletic achievements.

 If you prefer to watch a 2 minutes video instead of below, please click to this link to watch my presentation video.